rdivyanshu/rdivyanshu.github.io/mds/2021/07/two-sum-problem-in-dafny.md

 This brings us to preconditions of two sum problem

  * Sequence is sorted
- * There exists indices pair, whose elements add upto sum
+ * There exists indices pair, whose elements add up to sum

 We need predicate which classifies whether sequence is sorted or not.